slalom/dataops-infra/docs/getting_started/samples.md

 ## Running the 'kitchen sink' sample

-> Remember: you are deploying _**real infrastructure**_ into the cloud, and those resources
-> cost real money.
-Be sure to run `terraform destroy` to cleanup your AWS environment after
-> running each deployment.

 _Once you have successfully deployed the data lake sample, you are ready to deploy more advanced infrastructures._

+> **Before you go further:**
+>
+> Some of these components require python, and now's a good time to pause and double
+> check that python and it's installer "pip" are both working as expected.
+In any command line try
+> running `pip3 --version`.
+If that doesn't work, you can try `pip --version`.
+If that doesn't work,
+> please revisit the [datapops quickstart](https://docs.dataops.tk/setup) and follow the
+> instructions to re-install python (after first uninstalling any versions you already have
+> installed).
+Similarly, you can double check that terraform is installed by running
+> `terraform --version` on any command line prompt.
+>
+> And one more thing.... remember that you are deploying _**real infrastructure**_ into the cloud,
+> an those resources cost _**real money**_.
+Be sure to run `terraform destroy` to cleanup your AWS
+> environment after running each deployment.
+Alternatively, you can also use an environment like
+> [LinuxAcademy Playground](https://playground.linuxacademy.com) which automically cleans up your
+> resources after a specified time limit.

+Once you are ready to go:

 1. In left-hand navigation pane in VS Code, expand the `samples` folder select the `kitcken-sink-on-aws` sample.